 - Arrival at Jammu – Day 1

-- Local Sightseeing in Leh City of few below places and arranging permits & getting acclimatized.
-Visit Shanti Stupa, Leh Palace, Namgyal Monastery – Day 5
+- Local Sightseeing in Leh City – Day 5

-- Leh to Nubra valley via Khardung la, Diskit Monastery, Hunder (Sand dunes) – Day 6
+- Leh to Nubra Valley – Day 6

-- Nubra Valley to Pangong Tso and back to Leh via Chang La pass – Day 7
+- Nubra Valley to Pangong Tso to Leh – Day 7

-- Rest/Relax with Shopping within Leh city – Day 8
+- Sightseeing in Leh city – Day 8

 - Flight from Leh back to Mumbai – Day 9

 So we went to the General bus stand which was really crowded.
-After inquiring, we were told that during day, only shared cabs leave for Srinagar; fare of which would be around Rs.
+After inquiring, we were told that during the day, only shared cabs leave for Srinagar.
+The fare of a cab would be around Rs.
 700 to Rs.
 1000 per person.
-Luxury buses always leave at night; making the entire travel to Srinagar a night journey for which you have to book your ticket with the private bus operators near the General bus stand.
+Luxury buses always leave at night, making the entire travel to Srinagar a night journey.
+For this, you have to book your ticket with the private bus operators near the General bus stand.

 So we could either pay Rs.
 750 for a shared cab all the way to Srinagar.
 Or we could get a shared cab for Rs.
 400 – Rs.
 500 till Banihal Railway Station and from there board a train for Srinagar for Rs.
 50 per person.

 Also Read: A Complete List of Lakes in Ladakh